Klemek/AutoLogin/README.md

 # Auto Login
 attempt to login to a firewall if there is no internet connection

-Uses PhantomJS, first argument is path of binary otherwise it will extract it in a temporary folder
+Use provided (inside jar) phantomJS binary or take its path as first argument.

+## Configuration

-`config.properties` format :
+`config.properties` (in working directory) format :
 ```
 address=(firewall address)
 page_title=(title of the page, leave blank to not check)